ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 {:.center}
 ![GNOME Clocks, Maps & Weather](/images/blog/jammy/gnome-clocks-maps-weather.png)
-**New additions to the default desktop application in Ubuntu MATE 22.04**
+**New additions to the default desktop application in Ubuntu MATE 22.04 LTS**

 For those of you who like a minimal base platform, then **the minimal install option is still available which delivers just the essential Ubuntu MATE Desktop